ariana124/weather_app/README.md

 nodemon app.js
 ```

-Nodemon is a package that automatically restarts your server when you make and save any changes to the `calculator.js` file.
-It's a lot more convenient than saving the file, quitting the current session with `Ctrl + C`, and running `node calcultor.js` everytime you make a change and save the file.
+Nodemon is a package that automatically restarts your server when you make and save any changes to the `app.js` file.
+It's a lot more convenient than saving the file, quitting the current session with `Ctrl + C`, and running `app.js` everytime you make a change and save the file.

 Your server should now be running on port 3000, so now you can type `localhost:3000` into your web browser and then enter in your zip code to get your current weather.